pwnderpants/homenet/README.md

 - **Responsive Design**: Mobile-first responsive breakpoints
 - **Custom Styling**: Custom scrollbar styling for dark mode

+### Configuration System

+The application uses a JSON-based configuration system that automatically creates a default configuration file at `~/.config/homenet/config.json` on first run.
+This system provides:

+- **Automatic Setup**: Creates configuration directory and file if they don't exist
+- **Default Values**: Sensible defaults for all configuration options
+- **Runtime Configuration**: No need to recompile to change settings
+- **Centralized Settings**: All application settings in one place

+The configuration system supports:
+- **Ollama Integration**: Host URL and model name configuration
+- **Logging Levels**: Configurable log verbosity
+- **Server Settings**: Port and other server configuration
+- **Extensible Design**: Easy to add new configuration options

 ### Structured Logging

 The application includes a comprehensive logging system that tracks: